ibm-blockchain-wsc/ImmersionWorkshop/docs/connect-part2.md

 6. Test the marbles UI

 ## Only if you stopped in between the lab parts 1 and 2
-1. make sure you still have an ssh connection to your bcuser instance.
+1. Make sure you still have an ssh connection to your bcuser instance.
 If not please rerun `IP_ADDRESS=givenip` for your given ip and `ssh bcuser@$IP_ADDRESS`

-2. Check to make sure you are still in your docker image.
-If you got out of your docker image go back into the image by first setting your TEAM with `TEAM=teamxx` where xx is the number of your team.
+2. Check to make sure you are still inside your docker image.
+If you got out of your docker image, go back into the image by first setting your TEAM with `TEAM=teamxx` where xx is the number of your team.
 Then, check if your container is still running with `docker ps | grep team`

       a) If you get sample output showing a container such as: